Industry standards change: End of 2-year public SSL/TLS certificates

 In the DCV verification method drop-down list, choose the DCV method you want to use to demonstrate control over the domain on the certificate order.

-In the DCV Email Language drop-down list, select the language you want DCV authentication email to be sent in.
+In the DCV Email Language drop-down list, select the language in which you want DCV authentication email to be sent.

 Add a Technical Contact

 Adding a technical contact is optional.

 However, we recommend adding a person we can contact should problems arise with processing the certificate order.

 Adding notes and a certificate renewal message is optional.

 Comments and renewal messages are not included in the certificate.